matheusmoc/B2B_SaaS_companies_and_contacts/README.md

 - **Plotly**: A library for creating interactive plots.
 - **Requests**: A library for making HTTP requests.
 - **BeautifulSoup**: A library for web scraping.
+- **Selenium**: Python bindings provides a simple API to write functional/acceptance tests using Selenium WebDriver.
 - **OpenPyXL**: A library for reading and writing Excel files.

 ## Installation